binkley/homebrewery-files/witch.md

 \page

 - **Color Spray** <br>
-  A dazzling burst of multicolored light overwhelms the senses.
-  Flair, chaos, and a touch of drama can be more potent than blades.
+  Flair, chaos, and a touch of drama can be as potent as blades.

 - **Faerie Fire** <br>
   Enchant the air around foes to make obvious targets and reveal the unseen.